petebunting/Sfm/README.rst

 - this script is an internal option in DronePIMs.sh

+**MSpec.py**

+- This calculates surface reflectance and aligns the offset band imagery for the MicaSense RedEdge

+- Outputs can be either single-band or stacked depending on preference

 **MicMac-LocalChantierDescripteur.xml**
 - This is a local descriptor of the camera in the C-Astral Bramor - alter the params for your own camera